CodySelman/react-fifteen/README.md

 Fifteen

+3/31
+Puzzle has been refactored so that any two adjacent pieces can be swapped, rather than the 15 model that was being used before.
+The next two important features to be worked on are mobile responsiveness, fixing the few remaining visual bugs, and then adding a timer.
+After all of that is done and polished, perhaps I can curate the image selection to only accept images of certain sizes, or at least to ensure that the player doesn't have to solve duplicate images.

 3/30
 A fair amount of polish has been added.
 There are still some features to add and some polish to add.
 Some notable things are correctly aligning the full image view with the puzzle and making the app mobile responsive.
 Watching a few people play the game has given me the idea that i need to branch the game off into an alternative path where rather than using the 15 model, I use a model in which you can swap any two pieces.
 The puzzle just seems too difficult for most people, and I'd like it to be accessible.